Table of Contents_

 Until around 2016, airlines were happy to accept hoverboards as long as they were packed away and sent via checked luggage.
 That changed when stories began circulating of exploding hoverboards, causing the large majority of national and international airlines to eventually ban them entirely, including Southwest Airlines, Alaska Airlines, and others.
 This includes packing them as a checked piece of baggage or as a carry-on.
 So if you are wondering how to bring a hoverboard on the airplane with you, you may be out of luck, though people should keep reading for tips.

 When hoverboards first arrived on the scene, around 2015, they instantaneously became a must-have gadget for kids, with adults also participating in the new craze.
 While many reputable companies, including Swagtron and Segway, manufactured high-grade scooters with durable and safe components, new companies popped up and began producing low-quality products with below-average batteries.
 Because of this, there was an increased risk of fires.
 If you are concerned about how to stop your hoverboard from exploding, buying a hoverboard that is UL2272-certified is your best bet.
 Additionally, you should not use a cheap third-party charger if you lost the charger that came with your hoverboard.
 You can also read our article on how to charge a hoverboard without a charger to see your safe options.

 Most hoverboards, and other electronic gadgets, receive power from embedded lithium batteries.
 While the great majority of these battery packs are made with safety in mind, boasting UL certifications, some of the packs that accompany cheaper boards made by less-reputable companies can become an issue.
-It is these cheaply made battery packs that led to the aforementioned stories of hoverboards bursting into flames.
+These cheaply made battery packs led to the aforementioned stories of hoverboards bursting into flames.
 Even though the large majority of hoverboards for sale would be absolutely safe to fly with, people didn’t want to take the risk, so they banned all hoverboards that include a lithium-ion battery pack.
 This includes companies such as Southwest Airlines and Alaska Airlines.
 Similar regulations have been placed on related electronic gadgets placed in baggage.

 Oddly, hoverboards are not an issue with the TSA, otherwise known as the Transportation Security Administration.
-The TSA allows hoverboards to pass through security checkpoints as baggage, even if they are outfitted with a lithium battery.
+The TSA allows hoverboards to pass through security checkpoints as baggage, even if they are outfitted with lithium batteries.
 The issue lies squarely with the airlines and the people who work for them.
 In other words, even if you get through the security people, you won’t actually be getting on the plane with your hoverboard.

 Not all hoverboards use lithium-ion battery packs.
 Some of the top-rated products have adopted different technologies in order to power their batteries.
-These lithium-free hoverboards can be taken on airplanes, though you may have to plead your case with an airline employee, as the technology is on the newer side and not everyone may know the difference between the two types of hoverboards.
+These lithium-free hoverboards can be taken on airplanes, though you may have to plead your case with an airline employee, as the technology is on the newer side, and not everyone may know the difference between the two types of hoverboards.
 Many airlines give the crew the final say as to whether or not a lithium-free hoverboard will be allowed on the flight.
 We’d advise calling ahead.